adaptris/interlok-docs/docs/pages/overview/dependencylog.md

 ## Optional Components prior to 3.7.3 ##

-- _2018-06-29_ - Prior to the release of 3.8.0, Interlok artifacts were named adp-*.
-In version 3.8.0, we standardised their naming convention to consistently begin with interlok-*.
+- _2018-06-29_ - Prior to the release of 3.8.0, Interlok artifacts were named adp- and from version 3.8.0, we standardised their naming convention to consistently begin with interlok-

 [filename](dependencylog/373release.md ':include')